Jlomaka/openapi_js/README.md

 # HOW IT WORK

-under the hood it used https://openapi-generator.tech/ without previous installation.
+under the hood it used @openapitools/openapi-generator-cli just with extra functions like prefix to interfaces, types, enums clear no needed information.

 # Installation and usage